 How long must I allow a floor finish to dry before we can walk on the floor?

 If we use an oil base urethane finish, your floor is usually dry enough to walk on after 24 hours.
 If the weather has been rainy or extremely humid, you may want to allow an extra day of drying time.
 It is best to allow three days for the urethane coating to dry before you move furniture onto the floors.
-Allow a full two weeks before you place area carpets over the floor to allow the finish to completely cure.

 If we use a water base urethane finish, we recommend waiting one hour per coat used.